ginhavana/WA_NDH/README.md

 ## 2. Workadventure for Campus Nordhausen:
 ### 2.1.
 Software System
+Following the instruction of Workadventure Documentation, the [Tiled Editor](https://www.mapeditor.org/) software is the basic tool to create a custom map alongside with some different tilesets.
+WorkAdventure comes with a ["map starter kit"](https://github.com/thecodingmachine/workadventure-map-starter-kit) which contains a good default tileset for building an office and it proposes to use Github static pages as a public web-server which is both free and performant.
+It also comes with a local webserver for testing purpose and with Typescript support.
+A Virtual Machine provided by Thomas Hühn will be used for private hosting server.
 ### 2.2.
 Map Customization

 ### 2.3.
 Public and private map hosting

 ## 3. Evaluation: